-Christina Ngo serves as ASU’s Director of Social Embeddedness, appointed through the Office of the University Provost.
+Christina Ngo serves as ASU’s Director of Social Embeddedness within the Office of University Affairs.
 She has extensive experience in education as a K-12 teacher and higher education administrator.
 Christina’s work focuses on advancing the mission of the New American University by evaluating university-wide social embeddedness efforts and initiatives.
-She facilitates and amplifies collaborative, mutually-beneficial partnerships and innovations across the university and throughout our communities.
+She facilitates and amplifies collaborative, mutually beneficial partnerships and innovations across the university and throughout our communities.
 Her portfolio includes working on the university-wide adoption of Collaboratory at ASU, a digital platform that allows users to capture the variety of ways ASU staff and faculty are partnering with over 2,0000 individual community partners and organizations to collaboratively address challenges.
 The platform serves as a connector between different ASU units and community partners.
 Christina also oversees the planning and execution of the annual ASU Social Embeddedness Network Conference, a convening of staff, faculty and community partners building connections and sharing best practices for working together and advancing ASU as a socially embedded institution.

 2010 Teach For America Phoenix Corps Member